biopragmatics/oquat/docs/invalids/prefix/emapa.md

-# KEGG COMPOUND
+# emapa: Mouse Developmental Anatomy Ontology

+This page summarize the different resources that reference `emapa` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 1 variants were found: ['EMAPA']
+1 variants on the standard prefix were found: ['EMAPA'].

-## `mmusdv`
+## `mmusdv`: Mouse Developmental Stages

-Identifiers for this prefix are given correctly in Mouse Developmental Stages.
+Identifiers for this prefix are given incorrectly correctly in `mmusdv`.

 | external_xref   |   usages_count | usages                                                                                                                                                                    |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|